 'Sidonia, I had forgotten that Lord Hasper had a sister.
-And if you may permit me to say my lady, a very beautiful sister', I replied.
+And if you may permit me to say my lady, a very beautiful sister'.

 'I shall take your words of blandishment, as a fain compliment my lord.
 But surely, you must be weary from the trip.
 Alexander will escort you to your chambre.
-Once dinner is prepared, I shall summon you then', The Lady Hasper said.
+Once dinner is prepared, I shall summon you then'.

 'What does the motto I saw before mean in English, Lady Hasper?'
 I asked her with curiosity.

 'Oh the motto translated would be, 'One for all, all for one', in English my lord.
-I would much prefer that you call me Sidonia', she had answered.
+I would much prefer that you call me Sidonia'.

 'Good evening my lady.
 I see that dinner is prepared.
 I thank you once more for your cordial hospitality', I answered.